Hat Care Guide: How to Clean and Wash Hats Without Ruining Them

 Step 1: Dab, don’t scrub

-Get a damp cloth, a little mild soap, and gently wipe the sweatband and any stains.
-Hard rubbing pulls fibers and bends brims.
+Get a damp cloth with a little mild soap, and gently wipe the sweatband and any stains.

-Sprinkle a bit of baking soda inside the crown, leave it for a few hours, then shake it out.
-It absorbs odor without touching the fabric too much.
+Sprinkle a little baking soda inside the hat.
+Leave it for a few hours, then shake it out.
+This soaks up the smell without getting the fabric wet.

 Sprinkling a small amount of baking soda inside a baseball cap crown to absorb odor without washing